semaphoreP/codeastro/details.md

 ## Agenda

-All dates and times are CDT (Chicago Time)
+All dates and times are CDT (Chicago Time).
+Room information will be added shortly.

 **Monday July 10**